A Singapore Government Agency WebsiteHow to identify

 To be eligible for the pilot registration, households must have smart meters installed at their premises and have at least 12 months of historical electricity usage data.

-Households that are selected to participate in the pilot will be notified in August 2024 via email and the SP app on the next steps.
+Households that are randomly selected to participate in the pilot will be notified in August 2024 via email and the SP app on the next steps.

 Smart meters or Advanced electricity (AMI) meters are digital meters which track and display electricity usage at half-hourly intervals via the SP app.